tcorbat/B2B-tec/week 4/exercise/README.md

 }
 ```

-You should recognize that this is again the *Composite* pattern.
-While it is not necessary to have it to apply the *Visitor* it is not uncommon that both appear together.
+The `CatalogItem` and the classes implementing it, form a hierarchical structure, similar to the *Composite* pattern.
+In this example we deliberately avoided realzing the hierarchy with the *Composite* pattern.
+While it is not necessary to have it to apply the *Visitor* it is not uncommon that both patterns appear together.

 ![Catalog Classes](images/CatalogClasses.png)